 The Penland clay program offers beginning to advanced workshops in traditional and contemporary methods.
 Two studios provide space and specialty equipment for the exploration of concept and technique in ceramics.
 The scope of each workshop is determined by the instructor with input from our program director and support from our programming staff.
 Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from functional pottery and glaze calculation to mixed media sculpture and everything in between.
 We strive for a balance of technical and aesthetic content and value all cultural and historical perspectives.
 We offer workshops that inspire and challenge students from curious beginners to accomplished professionals.
 Our programming is current in spirit and respectful of craft traditions.

-The studios are very flexible and are particularly well equipped for throwing, handbuilding, moldmaking and casting using a range of clay bodies and firing options.
-The range of workshop topics includes, but is not limited to, wheelthrowing, slab construction, altered wheel-thrown pots, printmaking methods for clay, decoration and surface treatments, figure modeling, production design and marketing, drawing on clay, clay animation, teapot construction, slip casting, glaze formulation, integrating alternative materials, tiles and mosaics, kiln design and construction, and a variety of forming techniques for sculpture.
+The studios are very flexible, but are particularly well equipped for throwing, handbuilding, moldmaking and casting using a range of clay bodies and firing options.
+The range of workshop topics includes but is not limited to wheelthrowing, slab construction, altered wheel thrown pots, printmaking methods for clay, decoration and surface treatments, figure modeling, production design and marketing, drawing on clay, clay animation, teapot construction, slip casting, glaze formulation, integrating alternative materials, tiles and mosaics, kiln design and construction, and a variety of forming techniques for sculpture.
 Materials and techniques are combined in a myriad of ways, and instructors often ground technical exploration with conversations about historic and/or current context, design, or idea generation.
-Recent instructors include Cristina Córdova, Chris Gustin, Linda Christiansen, Kathy King, Gail Kendall, Kevin Crowe, Kyle Phelps, Kelly Phelps, Peter Callas, Kensuke Yamada, Mark Hewitt, Lindsay Pichaske, Jeff Zamek, and Paul Andrew Wandless, among many others.
+Recent instructors include Cristina Córdova, Chris Gustin, Linda Christiansen, Kathy King, Gail Kendall, Kevin Crowe, Kyle Phelps, Kelly Phelps, Peter Callas, Kensuke Yamada, Mark Hewitt, Lindsay Pichaske, Simon Levin, Esther Shimazu, Paul Briggs, and Paul Andrew Wandless, among many others.

 Our workshops take place in two well-equipped, well-maintained, and safe studios designed to accommodate diverse content and working styles.
 There are wheels or work tables for each student; two well-stocked glaze rooms; covered kiln sheds with electric, salt, soda, raku, and wood kilns; and covered outdoor work and meeting spaces.